dreamerchandra/shared-state/src/sharedState/README.md

 # My Idea
 Create a observer whenever you want to share your state and listen to the changes in the consumer.
-Do `npm i shared-state-react`

 ## Example
 ```
-import { useToCreateSharedProps, useToConsumeSharedProps } from 'shared-state-react';
+import { useToCreateSharedProps, useToConsumeSharedProps } from 'shared-state';
 const Parent = () => {
     const [counter1, setCounter1] = useState(1);
     const [counter2, setCounter2] = useState(1);